Marsha Rowe: Founding Spare Rib

 Boycott and Rowe founded Spare Rib, the feminist monthly magazine, the first edition appearing in June 1972.
 It was intended as "the alternative news magazine for women", and Rowe has written that while it was "seen as the public face of the women's movement", the magazine "was not synonymous with the movement".
 The 20,000 print run of the first two issues sold out, helped by the publicity received from the refusal of W. H. Smith to stock it.
 Boycott and Rowe, however, had significant differences and the formation of a collective to run the magazine, at Rowe's suggestion, led to Boycott being marginalised, and she resigned not much more than a year later after the launch.

 A Spare Rib Books imprint (soon to be renamed Virago Press) was founded in 1973 by Carmen Callil whose own company had assisted on publicity for the magazine's launch.
 Rowe and Boycott became directors of the new company, but both resigned the following year.

 Later life

 Rowe, after herself leaving Spare Rib in 1987, became a freelance editor, commissioning books for feminist publishers and writing her own works.
-She was fiction editor at Serpent's Tail and ran a life-writing course (Your Life's Word).
+She was fiction editor at independent publishing firm Serpent's Tail and ran a life-writing course (Your Life's Word).
 Among the collections she compiled for Serpent's Tail are Sex and the City (1989), So Very English (1991), and Sacred Space (1992).
 Rowe contributed to the 1992 anthology Serious Hysterics, edited by Alison Fell, which also featured short stories by Marina Warner, Lynne Tillman, Zoe Fairbairns, Nicole Ward Jouve, Leslie Dick and other writers.

 Rowe collaborated with Felix Dennis and Mike Pentelow, on The Characters of Fitzrovia, which was published in November 2001.

 After living in London for many years and for some years in Leeds, and she moved to Norwich, and is working on writing a memoir.